 3. Check the Materials

-Paintings: Use natural mineral colors and canvas.
+- Paintings: Natural mineral color and canvas.

 4. Evaluate the Detailing